Anushka-Bhati7/Big-Data-Analysis/README.md

        Used for interactive development and clean presentation of code Supports documentation, markdown, and result visualization

-5.Pandas (optional)
+5. Pandas (optional)
        Used for local manipulation of small samples or summaries Allows easy conversion of Spark DataFrames for quick testing

-6.Matplotlib / Seaborn (optional)
+6. Matplotlib / Seaborn (optional)
         Data visualization libraries
         Used for plotting trends like trip volume by hour or fare distribution
-#Dataset Description
+# Dataset Description
-*Source: NYC Taxi & Limousine Commission Open Data Portal
+* Source: NYC Taxi & Limousine Commission Open Data Portal

-*Size: Millions of records per month
+* Size: Millions of records per month

-*Format: CSV
+* Format: CSV

-*Fields Include:
+* Fields Include:

-*Pickup and Dropoff Timestamps
+* Pickup and Dropoff Timestamps

-*Trip Distance
+* Trip Distance

-*Passenger Count
+* Passenger Count

-*Fare Amount
+* Fare Amount

-*Pickup Hour (Derived)
+* Pickup Hour (Derived)

-*This dataset simulates real-time transportation data that is typically handled by ride-hailing and mobility companies such as Uber, Lyft, or Ola.
+* This dataset simulates real-time transportation data that is typically handled by ride-hailing and mobility companies such as Uber, Lyft, or Ola.
+# Tasks Performed
+1. Initialization
+   Created a Spark session to handle distributed processing.
+   Set configurations for optimized performance.
+2. Data Ingestion
+   Loaded CSV dataset with automatic schema inference using PySpark’s read.csv() function.
+3. Data Cleaning
+   Removed invalid entries such as:
+   Negative/zero distance or fare amounts
+   Trips with no passengers
+4. Feature Engineering
+   Extracted pickup hour from timestamp to analyze ride demand by time of day.
+5. Aggregations
+   Trips by Hour: Grouped data to identify peak travel hours.
+   Average Fare per Mile: Created a custom metric for cost efficiency.
+   Top Longest Trips: Identified high-distance (and potentially high-cost) rides.
+6. (Optional) Visualization
+   Converted Spark output to Pandas for small-scale visualizations like line graphs and histograms.
+# Real-World Applications
+.
+Transportation Forecasting: Predict high-demand hours to allocate resources efficiently.
+.
+Dynamic Pricing: Use average fare/mile to improve fare models and customer fairness.
+.
+Urban Planning: Help cities design better infrastructure based on pickup/dropoff clusters.
+.
+Anomaly Detection: Detect unusual trips, potential fraud, or system misreporting.
+# Final Deliverables
+. ✔️ Clean and documented PySpark script or Jupyter Notebook . ✔️ Sample dataset (Excel/CSV for testing)
+. ✔️ Summary of insights in markdown or PDF format
+. ✔️ (Optional) Visualizations for added clarity
+. ✔️ Ready for submission & certificate issuance